mpv-player/mpv/DOCS/man/input.rst

 ``display-fps``
     The refresh rate of the current display.
 Currently, this is the lowest FPS of any display covered by the video, as retrieved by the underlying system APIs (e.g. xrandr on X11).
-It is not the measured FPS or the FPS set with ``--display-fps``.
+It is not the measured FPS.
 It's not necessarily available on all platforms.
 Note that any of the listed facts may change any time without a warning.

 ``video-aspect`` (RW)
     Video aspect, see ``--video-aspect``.